nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 If you want a better score you can always reattempt a quiz!

 ## 4. FAQ

+**Q**: Am I be able to re-attempt the same question after my quiz ends?

+**A**: Yes, you may.
+Questions for the quizzes are chosen randomly from all of the questions in a certain topic.
+Hence, there is a chance that the question you have attempted before gets chosen again if you choose to attempt another quiz from the same topic.

+**Q**: Why does my stats only improve as I do more quizzes?
+Shouldn't the penalities from my previous quizzes remain?

+**A**: E-Duke-8 tries to motivate you to understand CS2113/T concepts better.
+E-Duke-8 also encourages learning from failure.
+Therefore, you do not have to be disheartened by incorrect answers when attempting quizzes.
+Learn from the explanations given and get the question correct in your future quiz attempts to improve your stats!
+A correct answer in a future quiz attempt would also mean that you have come to understand the concept being tested in the question, and hence, you should deserve the points for it.

+**Q**: Why does my hint usage indicator for a question not disappear after I re-attempt the question without using hint?

+**A**: This is because the hint usage serves as an indicator that you might still have some doubts in the topic, and hence you might want to read more about it.
+Resetting the count for hint usage might take away this benefit.

+**Q**: Using hints will limit the total points that I can earn to build up my stats, so why should I still use hint?

+**A**: While points you earn will indeed be lesser, you are still encouraged to use hint when answering questions to spur your thinking, or to confirm your thoughts.
+       Hints might give you an alternative perspective to think about the question at hand, which may be helpful to how you answer similar questions in the future.

+**Q**: How are the points awarded for correct answers?

+**A**: A correct answer without requesting for a hint will earn you **2 points**, whereas a correct answer with hint requested will earn you **1 point**.
+You will not be awarded any points for incorrect answers.

 **Q**: How do I change the questions in the quizzes?